rackerlabs/technical-blog/_posts/2020-02-25-overview-of-IAM-in-oracle-cloud-infrastructure.md

   compartments, users, and groups.
 The administrators can then assign policies that allow groups to use resources within a compartment.

-- **Policy**:  Policies define who can access resources at group and compartment levels with the following access levels:
+- **Policy**:  A policy defines who can access resources at group and compartment levels with the following access levels:

     - Inspect